* IMF urges global central bank coordination

 By Rodrigo Campos

-NEW YORK, Jan 31 Emerging market stocks and
+NEW YORK, Jan 31 Bargain-hunters on Wall Street

-percent for the month, the worst start to a year since 2008.
+were down 6.6 percent for the month, the worst start to a year

 Adding to pressure in emerging market currencies from Turkey